 Except as described under "Underwriting" and except as our authorized capital stock may be limited by our charter documents, we are not restricted from issuing additional common stock, including securities that are convertible into or exchangeable for, or that represent the right to receive our common stock.
 In connection with its purchase of shares of our Series T Preferred Stock, the U.S. Treasury received a warrant to purchase shares of our common stock at an initial per share exercise price of \$13.07, subject to adjustment, which expires 10 years from the issuance date.
 The issuance of any additional shares of common stock as a result of exercise of the warrant held by the U.S. Treasury or the issuance of any other common stock or convertible securities could dilute the ownership interest of our existing common stockholders.
 Additionally, in connection with this public offering, we have agreed to sell \$39.3 million of Series A Convertible Preferred Stock, which, subject to stockholder approval, will be convertible into an aggregate number of shares of our common stock determined by dividing \$39.3 million by the public offering price of our common stock set forth on the cover page of this prospectus supplement.
 The conversion of the Series A Convertible Preferred Stock would dilute the ownership interest of our existing common stockholders as well as those purchasing shares of our common stock in this offering.
-The market price of our common stock could decline as a result of this offering and the separate private placement of the Series A Convertible Preferred Stock, as well as other sales of a large block of shares of our common stock in the market after this offering for the purpose of increasing the number of shares of our common stock to permit conversion of the Series A Convertible Preferred Stock and for possible future issuances approved by our board of directors.
+The market price of our common stock could decline as a result of this offering and the separate private placement of the Series A Convertible Preferred Stock, as well as other sales of a large block of shares of our common stock in the market after this offering, or the perception that such sales could occur.
+We also expect to call a special meeting of stockholders as soon as practicable following the closing of this offering for the purpose of increasing the number of shares of our common stock to permit conversion of the Series A Convertible Preferred Stock and for possible future issuances approve